dakhama-mehdi/Harden-Sysvol/README.md

 - **Compatibility**: Works with Windows Server environments and Windows 10/11

 ## Installation from Powershell Gallery
-To install Run the following command in PowerShell:
+Run the following command in PowerShell:
 ```powershell
 Install-Module -Name HardenSysvol -Scope CurrentUser -Force
 ````